LamiaaSy/her2-lite/README.md

 │ ├── 1/
 │ ├── 2/
 │ └── 3/
-└── Test/

 ```
-## For more detail on this work

-If you use this code or models in your research, please cite:
+## If you use this code or models in your research, please cite:

 1) Paper: